-Decision trees (Breiman, Friedman, Olshen, & Stone, 1984) and random forests (Breiman, 1996, 2001) are known for their ability to detect and naturally incorporate high degrees of interactions among the predictors which is helpful towards problem (3).
-This family of models is well-established and make very few assumptions about the data set, making it a natural choice for our case study.
+Decision trees (Breiman et al. 1984) and random forests (Breiman 1996, 2001) are known for their ability to detect and naturally incorporate high degrees of interactions among the predictors which is helpful toward problem (3).
+This family of models is well established and makes very few assumptions about the data set, making it a natural choice for our case study.

 Multiple adaptations of decision trees were suggested for survival analysis and are commonly referred as survival trees.
 The idea suggested by many authors is to modify the splitting criteria of decision trees to accommodate for right-censored data.
-Based on previously published reviews of survival trees (LeBlanc & Crowley, 1995; Bou-Hamad, Larocque, & Ben-Ameur, 2011), we have selected four techniques for the case study.
+Based on previously published reviews of survival trees (Bou-Hamad, Larocque, and Ben-Ameur 2011; LeBlanc and Crowley 1995), we have selected four techniques for the case study.

-One of the oldest survival tree models that was implemented in R (R Core Team, 2013) is the Relative Risk Survival Tree (Leblanc & Crowley, 1992).
-This survival tree algorithm uses most of the architecture established by CART (Breiman et al., 1984) but also borrows ideas from the CoxPH model.
+One of the oldest survival tree models that was implemented in R (R Core Team 2013) is the Relative Risk Survival Tree (Leblanc and Crowley 1992).
+This survival tree algorithm uses most of the architecture established by CART (Breiman et al. 1984) but also borrows ideas from the CoxPH model.
 The model suggested by LeBlanc et al. assumes proportional hazards and partitions the data to maximize the difference in relative risk between regions.
-This technique was implemented in the rpart R-package (Therneau, Atkinson, & Ripley, 2017).
+This technique was implemented in the rpart R-package (Therneau, Atkinson, and Ripley 2017).

 We also selected a few ensemble methods.
 To begin, Hothorn et al. (2004) proposed a new technique to aggregate survival decision trees that can produce conditional survival function, which solves problem (2).
-To predict the survival probabilities of a new observation, they use an ensemble of survival trees (Leblanc & Crowley, 1992) to determine a set of observations similar to the one in need of a prediction.
+To predict the survival probabilities of a new observation, they use an ensemble of survival trees (Leblanc and Crowley 1992) to determine a set of observations similar to the one in need of a prediction.
 They then use this set of observations to generate the Kaplan-Meier estimates for the new one.
-Their proposed technique is available in the ipred R-package (Peters & Hothorn, 2019).
-A year later, Hothorn et al. (2005; 2007) proposed a new ensemble technique able to produce log-survival time estimates instead.
-We will test this technique that is implemented in party R-package (Hothorn, Hornik, & Zeileis, 2006; Hothorn, Hornik, Strobl, & Zeileis, 2019).
+Their proposed technique is available in the ipred R-package (Peters and Hothorn 2019).
+A year later, Hothorn et al. (2005,) jointly with Strobl et al. (2007) proposed a new ensemble technique able to produce log-survival time estimates instead.
+We will test this technique that is implemented in party R-package (Hothorn et al. 2019; Hothorn, Hornik, and Zeileis 2006).

-Finally, the latest development in random forests for survival analysis is Random Survival Forests (Ishwaran, Kogalur, Blackstone, & Lauer, 2008).
-This implementation of a random survival forest was shown to be consistent (Ishwaran & Kogalur, 2010) and it comes with high-dimensional variable selection tools (Ishwaran, Kogalur, Gorodeski, Minn, & Lauer, 2010).
-This model was implemented in the randomForestSRC R-package (Ishwaran & Kogalur, 2019).
+Finally, the latest development in random forests for survival analysis is Random Survival Forests (Ishwaran et al. 2008).
+This implementation of a random survival forest was shown to be consistent (Ishwaran and Kogalur 2010) and it comes with high-dimensional variable selection tools (Ishwaran et al. 2010).
+This model was implemented in the randomForestSRC R-package (Ishwaran and Kogalur 2019).

-3.3 State-of-the-art models
+State-of-the-art Models